 Shoplifter Profiling.
-The media often ask me if retail store loss prevention agents use “profiling” tactics as a means of determining which customers are most likely to steal.
+The media often asks me if retail store loss-prevention agents use “profiling” tactics as a means of determining which customers are most likely to steal.
 The answer is undeniable, yes.

 Shoplifter Profiling: Is it a Necessary Preventive Tool